Reflecting back I’ve come to realize that living the homestead life is a process of becoming self sufficient.

 There are a ton of places to find specific information about living the homestead life.
 If you are just beginning your journey, even if you are living in the city, I highly recommend that you get a copy of The Encyclopedia of Country Living, a hard copy, so that you have a solid reference book should you be without power.

 Pick one thing at a time to focus on.
 I started with chickens.
-They are easy to raise, don’t take much in terms of shelter and they produce eggs (and meat if you aren’t too squeamish).
+They are easy to raise.
+They don’t take much in terms of shelter and they produce eggs (and meat if you aren’t too squeamish).
 With all of the messing going on with the food supply, I feel much more comfortable “knowing” the meat I eat.

 As you get comfortable with your first accomplishment, move on to another self sufficient living skill and conquer it.
 Before you know it, you will be living the homestead life too.